sim1daniels1/kresling-actuator-thesis-supplementary-code-data/README.md

 This repository contains supplementary scripts and processed data for the master thesis.

 Main contents:
 - scripts/: Python scripts used for pressure logging, video processing, signal alignment, peak extraction, stiffness estimation, and plotting.
+Arduino scripts used for running test rig.
 - data/: processed CSV files used for actuator characterization.
 - videos/: links to supplementary prototype test videos.